 Leadership at all levels Leading

 Quality of provision and outcomes Leading

 AND

-Quality of provision and outcomes for disadvantaged pupils and pupils with additional needs of excellence
+Quality of provision and outcomes for disadvantaged pupils and pupils with additional needs

-Area of excellenceNone submitted for this review.
+Area of excellence None submitted for this review.

-Previously accredited valid areas
+Previously accredited valid areas of excellence Not applicable

-Not applicable

 Overall peer evaluation estimate Leading

 The Quality Assurance Review estimates are not equivalent to Ofsted grades.
 The QA Review uses a different framework to Ofsted and the review is developmental not judgmental.
+CHALLENGE PARTNERS